PeakSat/yamcs-instance/backup-scripts/readme.md

 - The `{BACKUP_PATH}` is the relative path from the root folder yamcs-instance/target/yamcs, so if the backups folder is in `yamcs-instance/backups`, the `{BACKUP_PATH}` becomes ` ../../backups`

-- If you want to download the backup folder from Drive, it's best to use `./gdrive download {folder_id}` (you can find the folder_id in the `backup.sh` script).
+- If you want to download the backup folder from Drive, it's best to use `./gdrive download {folder_id} --recursive` (you can find the folder_id in the `backup.sh` script).
 This is because when manually downloading the folder from the browser, some file extensions break and the backups become unusable.